 In this test case, the hint is that we would like to assert that the columns exists regardless of the order.
 In the end, what matters the most is having the column and the data for each column regardless of its order.

-A better approach would be to replace the line 2 previously depicts by the following assertion:
+A better approach would be to replace line 2 previously depicted by the following assertion:

 assert set(result.columns) == {"id", "quantity", "country", "form", "order_id"}

-The sequencer is an anti-pattern that is not that often caught for its nature of being easy to write and the test suite is often in green, such anti-pattern is unveiled when someone has a hard time debugging the failure that is supposed to be passing.
+The sequencer is an anti-pattern that is not often caught due to its nature of being easy to write and the test suite is often green, such an anti-pattern is unveiled when someone has a hard time debugging the failure that is supposed to be passing.

 Hidden dependency

-The hidden dependency is an anti-pattern popular across developers, in particular, the hidden dependency annoys and makes developers sad about testing in general.
+The hidden dependency is an anti-pattern popular among developers, in particular, the hidden dependency frustrates developers and dampens their enthusiasm about testing in general.
 It can be the source of hours debugging the test code to find out why the test is failing as it sometimes gives little to no information about the root cause.

 Hint: if you are not familiar with vuex or the flux pattern, it is recommended to check it out first.